 The Co-op program requires five years and students normally complete five work terms during this time.
 Each work term is four months in length.
-This program is supported by two Co-op coordinators in the Experiential Learning Hub.
+This program is supported by two Co-op coordinators in the Co-operative Education & Career Services unit.
 Approximately half of the students in the Bachelor of Computing program pursue the Co-op option.
 A survey of students indicated that they were happy with the current requirement of five work terms.